JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/using-wise-services-to-save-banking-fees/index.md

 You can avoid paying bank fees in 2024 using service like Wise make a difference.
 Do you know how much you pay with your bank?

 Wise’s clear fees is something that is appreciated today.
-If you want to try, here is [an affiliated link to sign up](https://wise.com/invite/dic/jeremiel25).
+If you want to try, here is an affiliated link to sign up (`https://wise.com/invite/dic/jeremiel25`).
 If you make up to 500 euros as your first transfer to any currency today, you won’t pay any fees.
 Plus, if the transfer is greater than 250 euros, I’ll get a point to receive a bonus.
 I need three points to get the bonus.
 Thanks 😁

 {{< blockcontainer jli-notice-tip "Follow me">}}